SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 <!--
 - A site for Advanced Studios that was built entirely in Flash
 - Sorry that I don't have a good screenshot of this one...
-  - Most of the sites from this area are long gone
+  - Most of the sites from this era are long gone
 - You better believe that all of the buttons and menus were animated
 - And there were probably little sounds effects and transitions too
 - As cool as this was (you'll have to trust me that it _was_ cool)...